 Sometimes, these accidents lead to litigation, including wrongful death lawsuits, personal injury lawsuits, or premises liability lawsuits.
 For example, in New York City, Brooklynite Hinda Segal was killed by a falling tree branch in 2003.
 Her mourning survivors filed a lawsuit against the city.
 Defense attorneys countered that Segal and other at-risk passerby “should have known” about the potential dangers.
 Alan Greenberg, the Segal family’s attorney, described the defense strategy as being “rather distasteful and unfair and plainly untrue.”
 The jury ruled in favor of the plaintiff, and the grieving Segal family was ultimately awarded $1.6 million in damages.

 In another New York City tree fall incident, 29-year-old Alexis Handwerker was non-fatally but severely injured by a collapsed branch — a branch which had decayed so badly it was completely hollow inside.
 After a lengthy trial, the city settled with Handwerker for $4 million.

 Speak to a Philadelphia Personal Injury Lawyer of The Reiff Law Firm Today

 If you or someone you love was hurt by a falling tree or tree branch due to negligent property maintenance, you may have a case for a lawsuit.
-For a free and confidential case evaluation with a highly experienced Pennsylvania personal injury attorney, call the law offices of The Reiff Law Firm today at (215) 246-9000, or contact us online.
+Our tree fall accident lawyers are here to get you the justice you deserve.
+For a free and confidential case evaluation with a highly experienced Philadelphia personal injury attorney, call the law offices of The Reiff Law Firm today at (215) 709-6940, or contact us online.